shubhmjain30/notes/reactjs/reactjs-interactivity-hooks.md

-# Building Interactivity: State, Events, and Hooks
+# ⚡️ Stage 3 — Building Interactivity: State, Events, and Hooks

 This section explores how React enables interactive user interfaces through state management, event handling, and the Hooks API.